Partial separability and symplectic-Haantjes manifolds: Open problems and future perspectives

 Many interesting problems concerning the present theory are open and left for future investigation.

+A first, relevant problem is to formulate Theorem \ref{th:IPS} in the case when the vector-valued function $\bs{\phi}$ of Definition \ref{def:PS} is affine in $(H_1,\ldots,H_n)$, with the aim of possibly associating with these Hamiltonians a generalized St\"ackel matrix.

+We believe that the theory of $\mathcal{P}$-involution for completely integrable systems (Case $\textbf{I}$) can be useful to study Hamiltonian systems non-totally separable.
+For instance, the Calogero model with four particles is only partially separable \cite{WW2005JNMP}.
+Other models, usually considered non-separable, could also be investigated from this perspective.
-First, we observe that the class of generalized St\"ackel systems \eqref{eq:GSS}, which a priori possess less than $n$ integrals of motion in involution, may admit a subfamily of completely integrable systems.
-Paradigmatic examples are offered by the systems studied in the previous section.
-Indeed, the matrix $\bs{S}_2$ and the vector $|\bs{F}_2\rangle$ of Remark \ref{re:6} can be ``completed'' in order to get a third integral of motion in $\mathcal{P}$-involution.
-In this way, we are lead to a $(3\times 3)$ (constant) St\"ackel matrix and generalized St\"ackel $3$-vector of the form

-As suggested by this analysis, it would be important to ascertain in full generality which conditions on the generalized St\"ackel matrix \eqref{eq:GSM} ensure the existence of further integrals, necessary to complete the set of available Hamiltonians in involution.
+We observe that the class of generalized St\"ackel systems \eqref{eq:GSS}, which a priori possess less than $n$ integrals of motion in involution, may admit a subfamily of completely integrable systems.
+Thus, it would be important to ascertain in full generality which conditions on the generalized St\"ackel matrix \eqref{eq:GSM} ensure the existence of further integrals necessary to complete the set of available Hamiltonians in involution.

-Also, a relevant problem is to specialize Theorem \ref{th:IPS} to the case when the vector-valued function $\bs{\phi}$ is affine in $(H_1,\ldots,H_n)$.
+Another relevant question concerns the existence of non-semisimple Haantjes algebras.
+Given an integrable system, we have proved in \cite{TT2022AMPA} that one can construct an associated semisimple Haantjes algebra due to the existence of action-angle variables defined on the Lagrangian foliation of invariant Liouville-Arnold tori.
+When we deal with superintegrable systems, additional integrals of motion are available.
+They are in involution with the Hamiltonian, but not necessarily with each other.
+Presently, it is an open problem whether one might associate with these additional integrals symplectic Haantjes manifolds, in particular non-semisimple ones.
+This is the case, for instance, for the Jacobi-Calogero three-particle system discussed in Section \ref{sec:6.1}.
+We believe that the solution to this problem is strictly related to the general study of normal forms for Haantjes operators.
+Indeed, unlike the semisimple case, where there exists a unique normal form (the diagonal one), in the non-semisimple case much less is known.

-From a geometric point of view, it would be interesting to study the co-isotropic foliation associated with partially separable systems in the case of incomplete integrability (Case \textbf{II}).
+To conclude, it would be interesting to study the co-isotropic foliation associated with partially separable systems in the case of an incomplete family of Hamiltonians (Case \textbf{II}).